jagodki/Offline-MapMatching/README.md

 (the algorithm does not know, which observation is an outlier, and searches the most likely path for the whole trajectory)
 - the distance between two observations of the trajectory should be 100m maximum, a low distance results in a better map matching
 - if positions where measured time-controlled, standing times should be removed before running the plugin
+- multi-geometries are not supported, i.e. layers with this geometry type will not be displayed in the comboboxes

 ## Hints for developement
 - the plugin was created using the QGIS-plugin "plugin builder"